polymaths-lab/3d-sperm-counter-vortices/README.md

 > Supplementary Figures 1–8.

-They also require the reconstructed data generated from the `Data*` folders.
+They also require the data generated from the `Data*` folders.

 ---